wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 and reset nvram.
 then OTA(install) it with apple's guide.

-Bluetooth and wifi dont work,other things just fine.
+Bluetooth doesnt work,other things just fine.

 My experience: [click this](https://github.com/ske1996/matebook-13-2019-oc-efi/issues/155)